-Marie Brossard-Racine OT, PhD
+Marie Brossard-Racine PhD

 Principal Investigator / Lab Director

 Marie Brossard-Racine is a neuroscientist at the Research Institute of McGill University Health Centre.
-She founded the ABCD Research Lab in 2015 as she took on her position as an Assistant Professor at McGill University’s School of Physical and Occupational Therapy.
+She founded the ABCD Research Lab in 2015 as she took on her position as an Associate Professor at McGill University’s School of Physical and Occupational Therapy.
 She is also an Associate Member of the Department of Pediatrics and Department of Neurology and Neurosurgery.

 Eliane Dionne OT, MSc

 Eliane is a doctoral student at the ABCD Research Lab.
 She completed an undergraduate degree in Human Kinetics, followed by a professional Master's in Occupational Therapy, both at the University of Ottawa.
 She currently works part-time as a pediatric Occupational Therapist with children who have motor and learning difficulties.
 Her research interests focus on children with developmental coordination disorders and learning disabilities.
 In her free time, Eliane enjoys playing piano and swimming.

 Kaitlyn joined the ABCD Research Lab in September 2017 as a Master's student in the Integrated Program in Neuroscience at McGill University, and fast-tracking to the PhD program in September 2019.
 She is interested in using neuroimaging techniques to study typical and atypical human neurodevelopment.
 For her current research project, she is using quantitative magnetic resonance imaging to evaluate white matter microstructure and its relationship with neurocognitive outcomes in adolescents and young adults born preterm or with congenital heart disease.
 She holds an Honour’s Bachelor of Science in Life Sciences with a specialization in Neuroscience from Queen’s University.
 Outside of the lab, her interests include music, reading, baking, and yoga.